 The voice of the child may solicited at several different junctures during the litigation and dispute-resolution process.
 Often this is done by the appointment of a Guardian ad Litem.
 A Guardian is almost always an attorney that is appointed by the Court, and paid for by the parties, whose sole role is to look out for the best interest of the children.
 The Guardians obligation is to report back to the Court their interactions with the children and to voice the children’s wishes and their opinion to the parties and ultimately the Court.

 Finally, the voice of the child can also be heard and fostered in the traditional way, with the child giving evidence in the courtroom during the trial.
 The evidence may be given directly by the child him or herself, or it may be offered through the child’s own Guardian, or through the use of an expert witness who will provide testimony to the court.

 Do you have questions about how to have your child’s views heard as part of your family dispute?
 We can provide guidance.
-Contact us for a free consultation.
+Contact us for a case evaluation.